Journey to the Center of the Earth, Part 3 | Blind and Backward Down the Center of the Narrow Road

 Hebrews 4:11 (emphasis mine)

 Wait...
 This is a paradox.
-If we are to “strive” to enter into God’s “rest” so that we don’t fall into “disobedience,” does that mean that striving to enter his rest necessarily involves being obedient to him?
+If we are to 1) “strive” to enter into God’s “rest” so that we don’t 2) fall into “disobedience,” does that mean that disobedience is in opposition to rest?
+Does it mean that striving to enter God's rest necessarily involves being obedient to him?
 Yes, and it is the theological dichotomy of the ages.
 But for a blind, backward trip down a limb-risking waterslide on a limb-saving innertube, I might not comprehend it even now.
-Bless the author for making their (and our) solution so obvious, weaving it through the length of the letter like a warp-thread.
+Bless the author of the letter for making his (and our) solution so obvious, weaving it through the length of the letter like a warp-thread.

 “...but Christ is faithful over God's house as a son.
-And we are his house, if indeed we hold fast our confidence and our boasting in our hope. ( 3:6)
+And we are his house, if indeed we hold fast our confidence and our boasting in our hope.
+(Hebrews 3:6, emphasis mine)

 “Since then we have a great high priest who has passed through the heavens, Jesus, the Son of God, let us hold fast our confession.
-(4:14)
+(Hebrews 4:14, emphasis mine)

 “...so that by two unchangeable things, in which it is impossible for God to lie, we who have fled for refuge might have strong encouragement to hold fast to the hope set before us.”
-(6:18)
+(Hebrews 6:18, emphasis mine)

 “Let us hold fast the confession of our hope without wavering, for he who promised is faithful.”
-(10:23)
+(Hebrews 10:23, emphasis mine)

 Friends, let us hold fast to our confession of faith in Jesus.
 Wherever we are, in whatever state each of us is currently in, let the confession of our faith express itself in obedience to the teachings and the voice (the Word and the Spirit) of the One who will faithfully help us and lead us toward the day of our King’s inauguration, and wedding, in Jerusalem—one hard, right step at a time.

 A final point to consider.
 Our nation (the U.S.A.) is truly a blessed nation.
-We enjoy an extraordinary level of freedom, abundance, and security in comparison with every other nation on the earth, ever.
+We enjoy an extraordinary level of freedom, abundance, and security in comparison with every other nation on the earth, in all of history.
 Those who know who “gives and takes away” don’t take this for granted.
 To strive to protect, and treat with honor, that which we’ve been given is absolutely appropriate.
 But there’s another side to the proverbial coin:

 “Now faith is the assurance of things hoped for, the conviction of things not seen.”
 Hebrews 11:1

-Of the long list of renowned heroes in the faith that follow this verse, what they had in common was the personal (and sometimes grisly) cost they paid in exchange for promises they would not see fulfilled in their lifetimes.
+Of the long list of renowned heroes in the faith that follow this verse, what they had in common was the personal (and sometimes grisly) cost they paid in exchange for promises they would not see fulfilled in their lifetimes (Hebrews 11).
 They died not seeing the promised benefit of their sacrifices.
 Why?
-Because they were confidently waiting for something better laid up in heaven, where moth and rust can’t destroy and thieves can’t steal (Mat 6:20).
+Because they were confidently waiting for something better laid up in heaven, where moth and rust can’t destroy and thieves can’t steal (Matthew 6:20).

 "Not everyone who says to me, 'Lord, Lord,' will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
 On that day many will say to me, 'Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?'
 And then will I declare to them, 'I never knew you; depart from me, you workers of lawlessness.'